Guglielmo Caffè: Production

 The jacks, containing the "green coffee", are exported from the country of cultivation where there is the phase of toasting.
 The production of "Guglielmo Caffè", begins with the "green coffee" and has four stages.

-1st stage (Introduction of the green coffee): The coffee, from the hopper of store, is aspirated pneumatically and cleaned from impurities in a separating cyclone.
+1st stage (Introduction of the green coffee): The coffee, from the hopper of the store, is aspirated pneumatically and cleaned from impurities in a separating cyclone.
 Also pneumatically, it is sent in a silo with ten cells and stored until the next stage.

 2nd stage (Roasting): Through the computer system a certain quantity of green coffee is taken away from the silo and put in a toasting machine.
 Inside those machines, there is a rotating drum that, warmed from a methane furnace, at a temperature of about 240 to 300 degrees Celsius, roasts it.
 It takes about 15–20 minutes.
 During this process the physical and chemical characteristics of the beans change.
 The beans blow up, grow in volume and leave behind the aromatic principles and oils.
 It is this process that gives coffee its taste and scent.
-After the roasting the coffee is put in the hopper and cooled down by sending a cold breeze through the airshaft.
+After roasting, the coffee is put in the hopper and cooled down by sending a cold breeze through the airshaft.
 Through another airshaft the same breeze is recycled to the combustion.
 The roasting coffee is introduced in one of the two silos through an elevator with cups for the storing.3rd stage (The blend): Through a computer system, the desired blend is achieved (the combination of arabica and robusta).
 These different combinations define the different blends of coffee.
 The choice of the blend depends also on how the coffee will be consumed.
-After the roasting the coffee is sent to machines for packaging.4th stage (Vacuum Ground packing): The blend is ground through some mills with rollers, then put in the packets with a technique to preserve the aroma.
+After roasting, the coffee is sent to machines for packaging.4th stage (Vacuum Ground packing): The blend is ground through some mills with rollers, then put in the packets with a technique to preserve the aroma.